rsnodgrass/ag2-persona/README.md

 ## Why This Matters

-[AG2 (AutoGen)](https://ag2.ai/) agents currently mix role, purpose, and context into a single unstructured `system_message`, which is fantastic flexibility but does not propose an common pattern for agents to authentically embody distinct personas.
-PersonaAgent enables agents to adopt rich, well-defined characters through explicit `role`, `goal`, and `backstory` components, allowing for more authentic and consistent agent behavior while maintaining full compatibility with all that AG2 offers.
+[AG2 (AutoGen)](https://ag2.ai/) agents currently mix role, purpose, and context into a single unstructured `system_message`, which is fantastic flexibility but does not propose a common pattern for agents to authentically embody distinct personas.
+PersonaAgent enables agents to adopt rich, well-defined characters through explicit `role`, `goal`, and `backstory` components.

+**The real power comes from the PersonaBuilder YAML library pattern:** Load expert personas from configuration files, enabling domain experts to define agent behavior while developers handle runtime integration.
+This separation provides:

+- **🔄 Reusability**: Share persona definitions across projects and teams
+- **🛠️ Maintainability**: Update agent behavior without touching code
+- **👥 Non-developer friendly**: Subject matter experts can edit YAML files directly
+- **📝 Version control**: Track persona evolution and collaborate on definitions
+- **⚡ Separation of concerns**: Stable persona definition vs variable runtime config

+Perfect for teams where domain experts define the "who" while developers handle the "how".

 ### The Problem